n0rmancodes/vidpolarisAPI/README.md

 # vidpolarisAPI
-the api for my [vidpolaris](https://n0rmancodes.github.io/vidpolaris) project, based off of [my old ytdl api](https://github.com/n0rmancodes/YTDL-API).
+the api for my [vidpolaris](https://n0rmancodes.github.io/vidpolaris) project, based off of my old [YTDL-API](https://github.com/n0rmancodes/YTDL-API).

 _*this is not affiliated in any way with google or youtube! use at your own risk*_